2024 Year End Reflection

 Harvest Log Fun Facts:

-We write down the weight of every-single-thing that we harvest so we can add it all up at the end of the season.
+We write down the weight of every-single-thing that we harvest so we can add it all up at the end of the season and analyze our production.
 This year we produced almost 24,000 pounds of produce on just under 1 acre!

 Here are some interesting notes (in pounds or #) from the harvest log analysis:

-• Blackberries went from almost nothing to 50 1/2 pints!!
+Blackberries went from almost nothing for over 6 years to 50 1/2 pints!!

-• Interesting chard numbers: we plant the same 1 bed worth every year:
+Interesting chard numbers as we plant the same 1 bed worth every year:

-• It was an absolutely horrible hot pepper and snack pepper year but we produced 400# more ripe sweet peppers than last year (this compares only to 2019 which was also a really good ripe pepper year).
+It was an absolutely horrible hot pepper and snack pepper year (mostly due to too much shade in their field) but we produced 400# more ripe sweet peppers than last year (this compares only to 2019 which was also a really good ripe pepper year).

-• High tunnel tomatoes increased 400# with a total of 1700# of heirloom tomatoes!
+High tunnel tomatoes increased 400# with a juicy sum total of 1700# of heirloom tomatoes!

-• Right on as the last couple of years with about 1300# from the field
+Right on compared to the last couple of years with about 1300# from the field

 What’s in store for 2025?

 I really love CSA and will continue to hold that as the heart of our farm, even if it’s much less than in previous years.
-I also really love working with our dedicated chefs that are committed to buying local and working with a farmer like me.
-We have so much capacity to grow food here after spending over a decade building my business and my relationship with our Land.
+I also really love working with our dedicated chefs that are committed to buying local and working with a farm like ours.
+We have so much easeful capacity to grow food here after spending 11 years building my business and my relationship with our Land.

 I REALLY enjoyed bringing moms and kids on the farm each week for our Tribal Mamas worker share mornings this summer.
-It felt really ancestrally-aligned and connecting and I would love to do more of that in the future!
+It felt really ancestrally-aligned and connecting and I plan to formalize this and do more of that in 2025!

-Travis is really enjoying raising animals that need less off-farm inputs like organic feed and eat mostly grass/forage.
+Travis is really enjoying raising animals that need less off-farm inputs and eat mostly grass/forage.
 We are LOVING raising geese and looking to expand that for next year.
-We also want to try a few lambs!
+We also want to try a few egg ducks and maybe lambs!

-The one thing I know is that I do plan to down size our CSA- so if you know you for sure want to sign up in 2025, please get on my wait list here.
+The one thing I know is that I do plan to down size our summer CSA by half (40 shares total)- so if you know you for sure want to sign up in 2025, please get on my wait list here.

 Thank you all for being a part of this community!